lucasvribeiro/tpp-compiler/README.md

-# tpp-compiler
+# ☂ T++ Compiler

-A compiler for the T++, the programming language of the Compilers subject.
+This project is a compiler for T++ programming language.
+It was developed for the compilers subject.